Lu-Die-Milchkuh/Arduino-Uno-without-IDE-A-Guide/README.md

     ***Note: Log out and in again or just reboot your PC!***

  - Thats all you have to do for your OS Configuration.

+# Hello Atmega328p!

+- Before we can start coding, we need to take a look at the datasheet for the Atmega328p, which is the CPU used in the Arduino Uno:

-## Lets code!
+# Lets code!
 To test that everything is working as intended, lets create the "Hello World" program of all microcontrollers => blinking a LED!

-- First of all , lets make a Makefile that makes things much easier for us:
+- First of all , lets create a Makefile that makes things much easier for us:

 ```make
 CC 		= avr-gcc                           # Setting our Compiler to AVR-GCC
 DEV 		= atmega328p                        # Defining our Device